Reviews of Air Pumps for Fish Tanks and Aquariums

 It’s only 3 pounds, and it can aerate up to 240 gallons per hour, meaning it’s extremely potent for its small size.

-This Hydrofarm is also one of the most quiet aquarium air pumps around, with a maximum volume of just 45 decibels. (and that’s if it’s going full steam).
+This Hydrofarm is also one of the quietest aquarium air pumps around, with a maximum volume of just 45 decibels. (and that’s if it’s going full steam).

 The adjustable valve lets you regulate air pressure and bubbling with exact precision.